 Now a days, most people have a long-distance relationship with their bodies.
 They pay the most attention when they are in pain.
 But if we try to reduce the disconnect between our minds and our bodies, we can reduce the stress in our lives.
 Our bodies constantly offer us valuable information in the form of sensations, feelings, and intuition.
 But we are so busy thinking and digesting all the stimulation outside our bodies that we forget to go inward, to turn down the volume of the world around us, and to turn up the volume on the awareness within us.
 One of the best tools we have for managing and reducing stress is listening to our body.
+If you still haven’t found a way to reduce your stress, then consider using cbd products, like cbd water.

 How can we reset our body and return to the desired resting state, free of stress hormones?
 Awareness is the first step.
 Our body can give us signs right away that our physiology has changed.
 Often, our heartbeat and breathing changes; we can feel heat in our body or sweaty palms.
 Eating and drinking patterns can change when we are stressed.
 We may feel the fight-or-flight response.